junebloom/practical/README.md

 # Practical

-A simple audio recorder app, designed for rapid feedback while practicing speaking, singing, or whatever you're into.
+A simple audio recorder app designed for rapid feedback while practicing speaking, singing, or whatever skill you're working on.

 Practical is a Progressive Web App.
 It is completely offline and your data persists on your device until your browser cache is cleared.
 You can even install Practical on your device using the "add to home screen" feature of your browser.